audioxide/data/data/posts/20200120-funnyfarm-iii.md

 The first time Alan Hazard, Ray Sunshine, and Bas practiced together the result was a temporal marvel.
 Although each played their part in perfect time, they were seemingly incapable of playing in the *same* time.

-Whenever Hazard was belting out the second chorus Sunshine was three minutes into a solo and Bas was somehow on the previous song.
-For hours they persevered in the vague hope that the arrangement would sound sophisticated, like Led Zeppelin.
+Whenever Hazard was belting out the chorus Sunshine was three minutes into a solo and Bas was somehow on the previous song.
+For hours they persevered in the vague hope that these arrangement would sound sophisticated, like Led Zeppelin.
 They didn’t.
-Luckily, their rehearsal space – Sunshine’s garage – was not within earshot of any of the villagers.
+Luckily their rehearsal space – Sunshine’s parents' garage – was not within earshot of any of the villagers.
 The only people who could hear them were Sunshine’s parents, and they were used to being disappointed in their son anyway.

 After a final car crash of a performance Sunshine voiced what he and Hazard were both thinking.
 Bas had by that point passed out in the corner and was not thinking anything.

 ‘We need a rhythm section,’ Sunshine said.

-Hazard nodded, but a terrible anxiety was already forming somewhere in the depths of his ego.
+Hazard nodded, but a terrible anxiety was forming somewhere in the bubbling depths of his ego.
 It had begun to dawn on him that being in a band meant there were other people besides him who might be considered important.
 This did not mesh with Hazard’s view of the world and his place in it.
 Each addition to the band was a further threat to his authority, and a rhythm section meant two – a bassist and a drummer.

-He cast a jealous eye on Bas and briefly considered cutting him loose, carrying him back to the car park and pretending they’d never invited him in the first place, but decided against it.
-Bas was not strictly conscious most of the time, but guitars sang like angels when he played them.
+He cast a jealous eye on Bas and briefly considered cutting him loose, carrying him back to the car park and pretending they’d never invited him in the first place.
+He decided against it.
+Bas was not strictly conscious most of the time, but the previous four hours had been enough to know guitars sang like angels when he played them.
 He had been the rehearsal’s only positive.

 ‘Do you know any drummers?’
 Hazard asked.